mrock929/flexible_rag_chatbot/README.md

 1. Clone repo

 ## Data Setup
 1. Put the PDF file(s) you want to ask questions about into the /data directory.
+This chatbot will only ingest PDF files.
-1. If you want to update these PDF files after starting the app for the first time, delete the database at /data/chromadb/chroma.sqlite3 and restart the app.
+1. If you want to update these PDF files after starting the app for the first time (if the files changed or new data is added to /data), delete the /data/chromadb folder and restart the app.

 ## Running the app in Docker
 1. Be sure Docker Desktop is running.